Final Report

 Report writing plays a large role in academic development and is an important part of student research.
 A well-written report establishes the next steps necessary to solve problems and accomplish research goals.
 It also gives your mentor a tool for determining laboratory protocal improvements or additions.

-The summary will help readers better understand the purpose, key points, and evidence you are going to present in the report.
+The summary/abstract will help readers better understand the purpose, key points, and evidence you are going to present in the report.
 Readers who are in a hurry can read the summary for a preview of the report.

 -